Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: An Efficient Method for Computing Gravitational Memory

 For simplicity, and in order to focus on the aspects most relevant for beyond GR theories, we will, as already stated, omit any contributions from ordinary asymptotically unbound ordinary matter components and focus on memory that is sourced by the emission of gravitational waves.
-We will therefore review here the most important aspects of the Isaacson viewpoint on gravitational waves in vacuum, which is, for instance, also treated in \cite{misner_gravitation_1973,Flanagan:2005yc,maggiore2008gravitational}.
-Yet, although Isaacson's initial work was carried out before the first description of the phenomenon of gravitational memory \cite{Zeldovich:1974gvh,Christodoulou:1991cr}, the Isaacson framework was not associated to the phenomenon of memory until the work in \cite{Heisenberg:2023prj,Zosso:2024xgy}, which introduced the appropriate refinements to carve out this connection.
+We will therefore review here the most important aspects of the Isaacson viewpoint on gravitational waves in vacuum, which is, for instance, also treated in Ref.~\cite{misner_gravitation_1973,Flanagan:2005yc,maggiore2008gravitational}.
+Yet, although Isaacson's initial work was carried out before the first description of the phenomenon of gravitational memory \cite{Zeldovich:1974gvh,Christodoulou:1991cr}, the Isaacson framework was not associated to the phenomenon of memory until the work in Ref.~\cite{Heisenberg:2023prj,Zosso:2024xgy}, which introduced the appropriate refinements to carve out this connection.

-The Isaacson approach starts with the identification of the two key assumptions that are needed to define the concept of waves, and allow for a viable description of their energy content along with their leading order back-reaction onto the geometry of spacetime.
-First, a definition of waves requires the existence of an exact but arbitrary solution $\bar{g}_{\mu\nu}$ to the equations of motion, on top of which perturbations $h_{\mu\nu}$ can be defined.\footnote{For a more careful definition of the notion of perturbation theory on spacetime-manifolds, see for instance \cite{carroll2019spacetime,Zosso:2024xgy}.} Second, a clear separation of scales between the wave perturbations and a background spacetime is required.
+The Isaacson approach starts with the identification of the two key assumptions that are needed to define the concept of waves, and allow for a viable description of their energy content along with their leading-order backreaction onto the geometry of spacetime.
+First, a definition of waves requires the existence of an exact but arbitrary solution $\bar{g}_{\mu\nu}$ to the equations of motion, on top of which perturbations $h_{\mu\nu}$ can be defined.\footnote{For a more careful definition of the notion of perturbation theory on spacetime manifolds, see for instance \cite{carroll2019spacetime,Zosso:2024xgy}.} Second, a clear separation of scales between the wave perturbations and a background spacetime is required.